unipop-graph/unipop/README.md

     GraphTraversalSource g = graph.traversal();
     g.addV();
     ```
-4. Or just use the Gremlin Server or Gremlin Console
+4. Or just use the Gremlin Server or Gremlin Console.

 ### Confiuration